-In addition to the required letter of support from the state fish and wildlife agency, you may attach any additional letters of support from federal or Tribal fish and wildlife agencies.
+You may attach any additional letters of support from federal or Tribal fish and wildlife agencies here.
 Project proposals on public lands must be supported by the federal fish and wildlife management/natural resource agency or Tribal governments within project-area jurisdictions.